lpmatos/kubeclt-context-manager/README.md

 * Cluster information about all pods in all namespaces.
 * Information about pods status in all namespaces.
 * List o your contexts.
-* Describre pods each namespace.
+* Describe pods each namespace.

 ## Kubectl

 ![Alt text](docs/images/KUBECTL.PNG?raw=true "Kubectl")

 Kubectl is a command line tool for controlling Kubernetes clusters.
 For more information, access the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) documentation or [this](docs/annotations/commands.md).

 ## Installation